jwunderl/pxt-arcade/docs/courses/csintro1/motion-and-events/overlap2.md

-## Student Task #2: Add a new unique sprite with SpriteKind of "Cloud"
+## Student Task #1b: Add a new unique sprite with SpriteKind of "Cloud"
 1. starting with example or task #1
-2. add a new sprite that looks nothing like a cloud (hat, tree, etc.)
+2. add a new sprite that looks nothing like a cloud (e.g.- hat, tree, etc.)
 3. make sure the new sprite has SpriteKind of "Cloud"
 4. position the new sprite so it is not touching any other sprite
 5. Challenge: Add another Sprite that looks identical to the previous new sprite but give it a SpriteKind other than "Cloud" and make sure it has a unique overlap event action (e.g. - might say something new)
-6. Test the overlaps on the new sprite(s)
+6. **Test the overlaps on the new sprite(s)**

 ### ~hint
- // Hint to student
+**Teacher Note**
+Continue to reinforce to students that SpriteKind controls overlap events.
+Any and all sprites with the same SpriteKind designation will behave the same when used in an overlap event.
+So for a SpriteKind of "Cloud" - regardless if using an image of a "cloud" or a "shoe" or a single pixel "dot" will result in the same code block being run for an overlap event.
+In our example it results in the "bump" simulation code.

 ### ~

 ```blocks
 // :solution